Ayodeji63/savvyCircle-lisk/Readme.md

    - Loans are given in two batches to ensure fairness.
 4. **Repayment**: Members repay loans over a 3-month period with 5% interest.
 5. **Cycle Continuation**: After full repayment, a new loan cycle can begin.

+> **Note:** The Telegram bot may experience a brief cold start period if inactive for some time.
+It may take up to a minute for the bot to respond when testing after inactivity.
+After that, interactions with the bot will proceed smoothly.

+---

 ## Getting Started